Gary Mule Deer: Biography

 Gary Mule Deer entertains regularly at casinos in Las Vegas, Lake Tahoe, Atlantic City and Reno.
 On January 10, 2009, he appeared at Carnegie Hall.
-For over 15 years, he has been touring in concert as special guest with Johnny Mathis.
+For 31 years, he toured as a special guest with Johnny Mathis on select dates, performing a stand-up routine in between sets.
+He performed at Mathis' last concert before his retirement from touring at Bergen Performing Arts Center.
 He performs often on the Grand Ole Opry stage, and was invited to become a member of the Opry on January 6, 2023.

 Mule Deer was once roommates with comedian Steve Martin and musician Michael Johnson.
 Mule Deer supplied the first joke Martin submitted to Tommy Smothers on The Smothers Brothers Comedy Hour.